 Robertson receives FNINR’s Faye Abdellah Leadership Award

-Professor Cheryl Robertson, PhD, MPH, RN, FAAN, was named this year’s recipient of the Faye Abdellah Leadership Award by the Friends of the National Institute of Nursing Research (FNINR).
-The award was presented at the virtual FNINR NightinGala on Oct.
-28.
+Professor Cheryl Robertson, PhD, MPH, RN, FAAN, was named the recipient of the Faye Abdellah Leadership Award by the Friends of the National Institute of Nursing Research (FNINR).
+The award was presented at the virtual FNINR NightinGala in October 2020.